The College Dropout: Background

-Kanye West began his early production career in the mid-1990s, making beats primarily for burgeoning local artists, eventually developing a style that involved speeding up vocal samples from classic soul records.
+In the mid-1990s, Kanye West began his early production career, making beats primarily for burgeoning local artists, and eventually developed a style that involved speeding up vocal samples from classic soul records.
 For a time, he acted as a ghost producer for Deric "D-Dot" Angelettie.
-Due to his association with D-Dot, West wasn't able to release a solo album, so he formed and became a member and producer of the Go-Getters, a late-1990s Chicago rap group composed of him, GLC, Timmy G, Really Doe, and Arrowstar.
+Due to his association with D-Dot, West was unable to release a solo album, so he formed and became a member and producer of the Go-Getters, a late-1990s Chicago rap group composed of him, GLC, Timmy G, Really Doe, and Arrowstar.
 The group released their first and only studio album World Record Holders in 1999.
 West came to achieve recognition with his contributions to Jay-Z's influential 2001 album The Blueprint.
-The Blueprint has been named by Rolling Stone as the 252nd greatest album of all time and the critical and financial success of the album generated substantial interest in West as a producer.
+The Blueprint has been named by Rolling Stone as the 50th greatest album of all time, and the critical and financial success of the album generated substantial interest in West as a producer.
 Serving as an in-house producer for Roc-A-Fella Records, West produced records for other artists from the label, including Beanie Sigel, Freeway, and Cam'ron.
 He also crafted hit songs for Ludacris, Alicia Keys, and Janet Jackson.